ringcentral/ringcentral-websocket-java/README.md

 This project is an extension of the [RingCentral SDK for Java](https://github.com/ringcentral/ringcentral-java) project.

+You will need to install the RingCentral SDK for Java first.

 ## Getting help and support

 If you are having difficulty using this SDK, or working with the RingCentral API, please visit our [developer community forums](https://community.ringcentral.com/spaces/144/) for help and to get quick answers to your questions.
 If you wish to contact the RingCentral Developer Support team directly, please [submit a help ticket](https://developers.ringcentral.com/support/create-case) from our developer website.